Skip to main content

 Event

-Deadline for facilitators to tag their continuing students in the system.
+Period for facilitators to tag their continuing students in the system.
 Students who are tagged by a themed community will receive communication from their theme housing facilitator.
+Continuing students must be removed by the close of this period.
+Failure to remove the student by the designated period will result in the student being placed in the theme housing community.

-Deadline for facilitators to tag their new first-time freshmen students in the system.
-Student who are tagged by a themed community will receive communication from their theme housing facilitator.
+Period for facilitators to tag their new first-time freshmen in the system.
+Students who are tagged by a themed community will receive communication from their theme housing facilitator.
+Newfirst-time freshmen students must be removed by the close of this period.
+Failure to remove the student by the designated period will result in the student being placed in the theme housing community.